maleehafatima/Coloc/README.md

 ### Notes ###
 * The pipeline was written to only run one population at a time
 * The user must cd into the 'Coloc' repo in order to properly run the pipeline
+* If the phenotypes have dashes in the name, replace the dash with an underscore
+* SNP annotation, genotype, and vcf files should be named with the convention 'chr#.' in relation to chromosome

 ### Flags for input files ###
 ```